Are Human Grade Probiotics Good For Dogs?

 There may be some producers out there claiming their probiotics have been harvested from dogs specifically and are better for dogs than using human-grade probiotics, however there is no solid evidence to prove this.
 Probiotic strains harvested specifically from dogs are still in their infancy.

-There are a few companies out there researching and working on making these strains stable enough to use and in amounts large enough to be used for commercial purposes, but at this time they are still a work in progress.
+There are a few companies researching and working on making these strains stable enough to use and in amounts large enough to be used for commercial purposes, but at this time they are still a work in progress.
 Thus, these probiotic strains are not readily available and they are not able to reliably withstand the manufacturing process.
 Therefore, a good and safe alternate is using human-grade probiotics.

 The majority of human probiotic supplements target specific areas in the body that need support, then formulate with ingredients that can help those areas.
 This is why you will see multiple strains of probiotics, prebiotics, and herbs working together to enhance their specific function in the GI tract.
 Most dog probiotic supplements are generally feed-grade unless stated otherwise and don’t target specific areas or provide additional health benefits.

-Furthermore, it is also important to note that dogs have a lower pH level in their digestive systems than humans.
+It is important to note that dogs have a lower pH level in their digestive systems than humans.
 A dog’s stomach will produce higher levels of acid in their stomachs to help assist in breaking down the foods that enzymes alone can’t process.
 It’s all a part of the chemical reactions that happen inside their digestive systems and demonstrates the fact that humans and dogs digest foods differently.